Matthew Prince Sells 52,384 Shares of Cloudflare, Inc. (NYSE:NET) Stock

 Cloudflare Trading Down 4.2 %

-Several research analysts recently issued reports on the stock.
-Wells Fargo & Company raised their target price on shares of Cloudflare from $55.00 to $80.00 and gave the stock an “overweight” rating in a report on Friday, August 4th.
-Needham & Company LLC upped their price objective on shares of Cloudflare from $75.00 to $85.00 and gave the stock a “buy” rating in a research report on Friday, August 4th.
-The Goldman Sachs Group upped their price objective on shares of Cloudflare from $38.00 to $43.00 and gave the stock a “sell” rating in a research report on Friday, August 4th.
-Credit Suisse Group decreased their price objective on shares of Cloudflare from $95.00 to $75.00 in a research report on Monday, May 1st.
-Finally, Royal Bank of Canada upped their price objective on shares of Cloudflare from $54.00 to $71.00 and gave the stock an “outperform” rating in a research report on Monday, July 31st.
-Three equities research analysts have rated the stock with a sell rating, nine have given a hold rating and eleven have given a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Hold” and an average target price of $66.16.
+A number of equities research analysts have weighed in on NET shares.
+Stifel Nicolaus lowered their price objective on Cloudflare from $65.00 to $55.00 in a research note on Friday, April 28th.
+Morgan Stanley restated an “equal weight” rating and issued a $43.00 price target on shares of Cloudflare in a research note on Monday, August 7th.
+Mizuho increased their price objective on shares of Cloudflare from $65.00 to $70.00 and gave the company a “neutral” rating in a research note on Friday, August 4th.
+Wells Fargo & Company boosted their target price on shares of Cloudflare from $55.00 to $80.00 and gave the stock an “overweight” rating in a research report on Friday, August 4th.
+Finally, KeyCorp lifted their price target on Cloudflare from $61.00 to $80.00 in a research note on Tuesday, July 18th.
+Three research analysts have rated the stock with a sell rating, nine have issued a hold rating and eleven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $66.16.

 CloudFlare, Inc operates as a cloud services provider that delivers a range of services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and IoT devices; and website and application security products comprising web application firewall, bot management, distributed denial of service, API gateways, SSL/TLS encryption, secure origin connection, and rate limiting products.